kristoff-it/zine-ssg.io/content/documentation/index.md

         .host_url = "https://sample.com",
         .content_dir_path = "content",
         .layouts_dir_path = "layouts",
-        .static_dir_path = "static",
+        .assets_dir_path = "assets",
     });
 }
 ```

-Once you create the 3 directories mentioned in your `build.zig` file (`content`, `layouts`, `static`, but they can also be named however you like), you are ready to start working on your website.
+Once you create the 3 directories mentioned in your `build.zig` file (`content`, `layouts`, `assets`, but they can also be named however you like), you are ready to start working on your website.

 ### Content
 The content directory contains your markdown files and their structure will be